ksux/static-krad-sampleapp/README.md

 # Static KRAD Sample App

-Create a static mirror of the KRAD Sample App.
+Generate a static mirror of the KRAD Sample App.

 ## Instructions